Singapore — 10 min

 Our strategy for achieving sustainable company growth

-Remote-first organizations thrive on documentation.
-Without publicly accessible communications, people in different time zones cannot work together effectively.
-This practice is one part of asynchronous working, and it’s a large reason Remote has been able to scale our global teams so quickly without compromising on talent or fit.
+Documentation is key to asynchronous working.
+Transparent documentation is a large reason Remote has been able to scale our global teams so quickly without compromising on talent or fit.

 Why the focus on documentation and transparency?
 Because without that vigilance, critical information gets lost in private DMs.
 It’s like hallway conversations at companies with offices.
 The participants may know the information, but no one else does, and that information is rarely disseminated properly.
 Insisting on documentation allows our recruiting team to scale a fair and transparent hiring process in countries all over the world.

 Add 10 minutes to your calendar before the interview to make sure you are organized, composed, and prepared.
-Check the resume, check other peoples notes, and focus on what you need to achieve in the interview.
+Check the resume, check other people’s notes, and focus on what you need to achieve in the interview.

 Double-check the call link for your meeting and make sure the candidate has access.
 If not, your 10-minute buffer provides enough time to email the candidate directly with updated call details.
 And make sure you are logged into your meeting software!

-Add 10 minutes into your calendar after your interviews to give you time to fill out a scorecard or write notes about the interview.
+Add 10 minutes to your calendar after your interviews to give you time to fill out a scorecard or write notes about the interview.
 Submit your feedback as soon as possible.
 If you don’t have back-to-back meetings, you should be able to handle this task within the hour.
-Even if you need to wait a bit, set a minimum agreement internally that feedback is documented the same day as the interview.
+Even if you need to wait a bit, set a minimum agreement that feedback is documented on the same day as the interview.

 Greenhouse automatically saves your notes if you take them live.
 You can enter notes directly into the platform during the interview, but try to mute yourself as you type to minimize distraction for the interviewee.

 Bookending the interview with preparation and feedback time is a helpful start.
-To successfully scale recruitment in a globally-distributed environment, though, take this one step further by clarifying a company-wide expectation as part of your recruitment process: Assign ownership of all aspects of the interview process to the interviewer (not the recruiter).
+To successfully scale recruitment in a globally distributed environment, though, take this one step further by clarifying a company-wide expectation as part of your recruitment process: assign ownership of all aspects of the interview process to the interviewer (not the recruiter).

 The interviewer should assume full responsibility and document feedback and next steps as soon as possible.
 The onus should not be on the recruiter to chase the interviewer (or the hiring manager if other interviewers are involved).
 Everyone involved as an interviewer must be proactive and help the team move forward quickly by providing timely feedback.